aksommerville/fullmoon4/README.md

 - [ ] Move Map decoding out of DataService into a class of its own.
 - [ ] Finish everything by Halloween.
 - [ ] verify: Check neighbor edges cell by cell
+- [ ] Rekajigger Constants.js, use actual inlinable constants.
+- [ ] Build-time support for enums and such?
+Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
+- [ ] ^ or if not all that, we at least need a repository of named `gs` fields.

 ### Disambiguation